Cais/bns-login/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.6 =
+* Released July 2018
+* Update copyright and refactor to more current standards.

 = 2.5.2 =
 * Released November 2016.
 * Add English (Canadian) translation files.